BlitzIR/BreadboardVendingMachine/README.md

 ![image](https://github.com/user-attachments/assets/ef127a15-b315-4dec-845e-b755e630d998)

 5. If we use the representation above, the output (Q) has now held the set value of 1.
 Setting S and R to 0 in this diagram shows that the output (Q) is stored in the circuit as 1.
-NOT Q is zero because it is the opposite of 1.
+NOT Q is 0 because it is the opposite of 1.

 ![image](https://github.com/user-attachments/assets/23e5e1aa-cdb3-4643-8bd4-dd97dcb2107a)